Cyprus Company Formation

 Cyprus is a stable presidential republic with long-standing democratic traditions and English common law regulating business and commerce.
 Although there is a territorial dispute in the north, where Cyprus jurisdiction is not recognised, the country is very successful in attracting foreign investment.

-A robust financial sector coupled with a stable political climate make Cyprus an ideal place to establish international businesses.
+A robust financial sector coupled with a stable political climate makes Cyprus an ideal place to establish international businesses.
 Setting up a company in Cyprus can be a perfect choice to stabilise and grow your business, as well as preserve your assets.

-• Taxation in Cyprus
+Taxation in Cyprus

 A favourable tax regime and a comprehensive network of double tax treaties are the main benefits of incorporating in Cyprus.

 The Cyprus company tax rate is one of the lowest in the EU.
-At 12.5%, the corporate tax rate in Cyprus is considered the third lowest in the EU.
+At 15%, the corporate tax rate in Cyprus is considered the third lowest in the EU.

 To take advantage of the low tax benefits, a company needs to have its tax residency in Cyprus.
 To this end, the majority of the board or the sole director of a Cyprus company must also be a resident in Cyprus.
 Usually, this can be achieved by employing the services of a local Cypriot director.

-On the contrary, a Cyprus offshore company whose principal management is based abroad is deemed to be non resident.
-In such a case, the Cyprus non resident company pays its taxes in the location of the directors and is exempted from Cyprus tax.
+On the contrary, a Cyprus offshore company whose principal management is based abroad is deemed to be non-resident.
+In such a case, the Cyprus non-resident company pays its taxes in the location of the directors and is exempted from Cyprus tax.

 Participation exemption and a vast network of double tax treaties are among the benefits of registering a company in Cyprus.